Seema Mustafa’s ‘Shaheen Bagh and the Idea of India’ Celebrates the Muslim Women-Led Nationwide Anti-CAA-NRC Protests

 And it’s, in fact, this participation which makes a democracy functional, and is one of its key characteristics, as Nandita Haksar writes in her piece in this brilliant cohesive account of the anti-CAA-NRC protests from multiple perspectives.
 The accounts, however, that I didn’t find in this anthology are by Dalits and trans folx, which are equally or even worse impacted by the citizenship law.

-At the wake of coronavirus pandemic we’re reminded by this book Shaheen Bagh and the Idea of India: Writings from a Movement for Liberty, Justice and Equality (Speaking Tiger, 2020) that our fight isn’t over yet.
+In the wake of the coronavirus pandemic, we’re reminded by the book Shaheen Bagh and the Idea of India: Writings from a Movement for Liberty, Justice and Equality (Speaking Tiger, 2020) that our fight isn’t over yet.
 Though due to COVID-19 people had to clear the site of protest, the government took it as an opportunity to sanitize the remains of the vibrant protests, removing art installations and painting graffiti white.
 But the fight remains and has taken an international recognition with Shaheen Bagh’s Bilkis dadi making it to the TIME’s most influential list.